Digitaria exilis: Uses

+It can be used to make couscous, bread, and beer.

+Despite its valuable characteristics and widespread cultivation, fonio has generally received limited research and development attention, which is also why the species is sometimes referred to as an underutilized crop.

+Nutrition

 Digitaria exilis holds high nutritional value to humans.
 The nutritional value of hulled fonio is about 1470 kJ and for whitened fonio 1430 kJ per 100 gram.

 It contains methionine and cysteine, two amino acids that are important to human survival.
 These two amino acids, however, are lacking in wheat, rice, maize, and other cereal crops.
 Moving from the amino acid level to the macromolecule level, D. exilis, compared to other cereal crops, has greater protein, carbohydrate, and fiber content.
 Digitaria exilis has more protein and fiber content than rice.
 Additionally, D. exilis has more carbohydrate content than millet, sorghum, and maize.
 Therefore, the nutritional benefit from D. exilis outweighs the nutritional benefits from other similar cereal crops.